Minajab/AppliedAI_EmotionDetection/README.md

 `class_distribution.py`: Generates a bar chart for emotion class distribution.
 `display_sample_images.py`: Displays sample images from each class.
 `pixel_intensity_distribution.py`: Analyzes and displays pixel intensity distribution.

-Facial Emotion Recognition: Data Visualization Overview
-In the realm of our Facial Emotion Recognition project, understanding and visualizing the dataset is of paramount importance.
-The visualization segment seeks to provide insights into the distribution, representation, and nature of our image dataset.

-Visualization Objectives
-Class Distribution Visualization: To understand the balance or imbalance between different emotional classes in the dataset.
-Sample Image Display: Showcase random images from each class, providing a snapshot of dataset variety.
-Pixel Intensity Distribution: Dive into the intricacies of pixel values to recognize variations in brightness and contrast across images, which can be pivotal in preprocessing steps.
-Visualization Scripts
-class_distribution.py: This script generates a bar chart showcasing the distribution of images across the various emotion classes.

-display_sample_images.py: A handy script to pull and display random sample images from each emotion class.

-pixel_intensity_distribution.py: Analyzes the pixel intensity spread across the dataset and visualizes it, assisting in decisions related to normalization or other preprocessing techniques.

-To run these scripts, utilize the following commands:

-bash
-Copy code
-python class_distribution.py
-python display_sample_images.py
-python pixel_intensity_distribution.py

 **Visualization Results**